 Co-Written with William Scheller

-For many fundraisers, the concept of marketing is one that has taken a backseat in their non-profit.
+For many fundraisers, the concept of nonprofit marketing is one that has taken a backseat in their non-profit.
 Creating a strategic marketing plan for the organization’s mission isn’t something that has been discussed in enough board meetings.

 But if you ask anyone in a successful business about marketing, they’ll all say the same thing: Marketing is critical.

 Why?
 Because, let’s face it: Even if you sell the most brilliant product in the history of mankind, no one is going to buy it if they don’t know it exists!
 The same concept applies to a nonprofit: No matter how noble your mission, no one can support it if they’re not aware of it.
-And your support is all about endowment
+And your support is all about the endowment.

 Experienced fundraisers know that marketing is the key to raising awareness of your mission and establishing your reputation.
 They understand that focusing on marketing can help a non-profit skyrocket its fundraising results.